bcoles/kasld/docs/kaslr.md

 final loaded kernel size.
 On RISC-V (`arch/riscv/mm/init.c`), it is `_end − _start` — the actual in-memory kernel size with no overhead.
 On x86, `MODULES_VADDR` is defined as `__START_KERNEL_map +
 KERNEL_IMAGE_SIZE` with no gap, so the ceiling is hard.
-(KASLD's `Search space` readout counts a closed range and so reports one more slot than this column — e.g. `505` on x86_64 where the table shows `504`.)
+(KASLD counts a closed range and so arrives at one more slot than this column — `505` on x86_64 where the table shows `504`.)

 ³ The arm64 row is the `VA_BITS_MIN = 48` case (4K/16K 4-level, plus 52-bit LVA)
 — the common one.
 Sub-48 configs place the image higher and randomize over a